I thought I was Born Again?

 "And then I will declare to them, 'I NEVER KNEW YOU; "depart from me, you who practice lawlessness."

-These churches and individuals will mislead MANY.
-Yeshua will say to them and all that listened to them.
-I never knew you.
+As a result, these churches and individuals will mislead many people.
+Yeshua will say to them, and all those who listened to them, 'I never knew you.'

 The Two Foundations

-"Therefore everyone who hears these words of Mine and acts on them, may be compared to a wise man who built his house on the rock."
+"Therefore, everyone who hears these words of Mine and acts on them, may be compared to a wise man who built his house on the rock."

 A Bible answer